simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_06_terraform_providers.md

+# Module 06: Terraform Providers

 ---

-## 🔌 Module 06: Terraform Providers
+## 🔌 Terraform Providers

 *Duration: 2.5 hours | Labs: 4 | Difficulty: 🟡 Intermediate*

 ### 🎯 Learning Objectives

 By the end of this module, you will be able to:

 - ✅ Understand what Terraform providers are and how they work
 - ✅ Navigate and use the Terraform Registry
 - ✅ Configure multiple providers in a single configuration